AdobeDocs/analytics-platform.en/help/analysis-workspace/build-workspace-project/create-projects.md

 To add a panel:

-1. Select the [!UICONTROL **Panels**] icon in the left rail.
+1. Select the [!UICONTROL **Panels**] icon in the left panel.

    ![The select Panels icon and the list of available panels.](assets/build-panels.png)

 1. Search for the panel you want to add.
-When it appears in the left rail, drag it into your project.
+When it appears in the left panel, drag it into your project.

 1. Add visualizations to your panel, as described in [Add visualizations to the project](#add-visualizations-to-the-project).